hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/kubernetes.rst

 Step 3: Download the Sawtooth Configuration File
 ================================================

-Download the Kubernetes configuration file ``sawtooth-kubernetes-default.yaml``.
+Download the Kubernetes configuration file for a single-node environment:
+`sawtooth-kubernetes-default.yaml <./sawtooth-kubernetes-default.yaml>`_.

 This file defines the process for constructing a one-node Sawtooth environment with following containers: